 Jared Leto is starring in Morbius, the next Sony-made movie connected to Spider-Man.
-Due out after Spider-Man: No Way Home, the film introduces another of Spidey's villains: Morbius, the living vampire.
-Except the movie is now coming even later than expected.
+Arriving after Spider-Man: No Way Home, the film introduces another of Spidey's villains: Morbius, the living vampire.
+The movie is premiering soon and Morbius reviews are already flowing in.

 But just like the Eddie Brock we met in Venom and Venom 2: Let There Be Carnage, this movie doesn't seem to be presenting Morbius as a baddie.
 Instead, just like his vampiric skin, we've got shades of gray.